-Breaking News | N554m grass-cutting scandal: EFCC re-arraigns ex-SGF, Babachir Lawal
+Breaking News | N554m Grass-Cutting Scandal: EFCC re-arraigns ex-SGF, Babachir Lawal

 Following the development, the case-file was re-assigned to Justice Agbaza for the trial to commence de-novo (afresh).

-Late Justice Okeke had on February 13, 2019, granted the Defendants bail to the tune of N50 million each, with one surety in like sum.
+Late Justice Okeke had on February 13, 2019, granted the Defendants bail to the tune of N50m each, with one surety in like sum.

 The court equally seized their international passports, even as it barred them from travelling out of the country without permission.